houdiniproject/houdini/docs/getting_started.md

 variables to create your own.

-You'll need to provide a `DEVISE_SECRET_KEY` and `SECRET_TOKEN` which you can obtain by running `bundle exec rake secret`.
+You'll need to provide a `DEVISE_SECRET_KEY` and `SECRET_TOKEN` which you can obtain by running `bundle exec bin/rails secret`.

 Set the following secrets in your `.env` file with your _Stripe account_ information.